Virgin Atlantic linked to Aberdeenshire carbon capture plant

 But supporters say it is critical for industries like aviation where finding alternatives to fossil fuels is challenging.

-Toru Matsui from Mitsui said: "Being a Negative Emissions Technology, DAC projects can generate carbon credits which will be critical in offsetting emissions from hard-to-abate sectors globally and achieving net-carbon zero targets."
+Toru Matsui from Mitsui said: "Being a negative emissions technology, DAC projects can generate carbon credits which will be critical in offsetting emissions from hard-to-abate sectors globally and achieving net-carbon zero targets."

+However Alex Lee, a Friends of the Earth Scotland climate campaigner, criticised the move.
+They said: "This unproven technology is a corporate fantasy that big polluters think means they don't have to make any changes to climate-wrecking business as usual.

+"These projects are dangerous distractions from the critical work of actually cutting emissions at source and reducing use of fossil fuels. "